baylakmongush/certificate_generation/README.md

 <!---Пример кода-->

-This is a simple script that generates certificates based on a given template for each student in a `Google Sheets` spreadsheet.
+This is a simple script that generates certificates of completion based on a given template for each student in a `Google Sheets` spreadsheet.
 The generated certificates are then uploaded to `Google Drive` and their links are added to the spreadsheet.

 ### Installation
 1. Clone the repository to your local machine.